ObjectModules/deploy/Mapping.md

 </table>

 #Concept
-You come to our section that we gonna explain our concept in detail about our project.
+You come to our section that we gonna explain our concept in detail about _[our project](https://github.com/hyip)_.
 Here we want you to have an open mind.
 If you're not enjoying it, don't do it.

 ##Background